plentymarkets/docs-raw/plentyInterface/Accounting.md

     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$relations</td>
         <td>The relations, that are supposed to load with the Vat object.
-Either &quot;location&quot; or &quot;country&quot; is available.</td>
+Either "location" or "country" is available.</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>